Royal House of Keoua Nui

 In 1839, H.M.
 King Kamehameha III established a family boarding school for the highest ranking chiefs children of the royal house, the school was called the Chiefs Children's School (later re-named Royal School).
 These royal children were groomed to be fit to rule and the king made them officially eligible for the throne under the constitutional laws.

 In 1846, King Kamehameha III established the Great Mahele and distributed the lands of Hawaii.
 He set aside private lands for him and the crown, the chiefs and the government, later land was to be awarded to the hoa'aina - the natives who cultivated the land (Kuleana lands).

 Kamehameha III married Kalama on February 14, 1837 and had two children: Prince Keaweaweʻulaokalani I and Prince Keaweaweʻulaokalani II who both died as infants.

 Kamehameha III had a surviving son by Jane Lahilahi, a daughter of John Young who was his father's adviser.
 His name was Albert Edward Kunuiakea, who lived until 1903, although he was not named an heir or to be eligible to the throne because he was considered illegitimate.

 The king adopted his nephew, Prince Alexander Liholiho and claimed him heir to the throne.
 Kamehameha III died on December 15, 1854 and Prince Alexander Liholiho became king under the title of Kamehameha IV.

-March 17 is the commemoration date of King Kamehameha III, for which he celebrated his birthday on St. Patrick's Day.
+March 17 is the commemoration date of His Majesty King Kamehameha III, for which he celebrated his birthday on

 March 17, 1914 - A TRIBUTE PAID TO THE MEMORY OF KING KAMEHAMEHA III

 The centenary of Kauikeaouli, Kamehameha III, was celebrated at Kawaiahaʻo Church under the auspices of the Daughters of Hawaii.
 This old church, that has witnessed so many of the royal ceremonials of the Hawaiian people, was taxed to the utmost of its seating capacity.
 More than twenty-six hundred persons viewed the unveiling of the memorial tablet which had been prepared by the Daughters of Hawaii to mark the birthplace of “The Generous King” at Keauhou, in Kai-malino, Hawaii.